itom-project/plugins/ThorlabsTCubeTEC/docs/ThorlabsTCubeTEC.rst

 The following parameters are mandatory or optional for initializing an instance of this plugin:

     .. plugininitparams::
-        :plugin: ThorlabsFF
+        :plugin: ThorlabsTCubeTEC

 Parameters
 ==========

-These parameters are available and can be used to configure the **ThorlabsFF** instance.
+These parameters are available and can be used to configure the **ThorlabsTCubeTEC** instance.
 Many of them are directly initialized by the parameters of the constructor.
 During the runtime of an instance, the value of these parameters is obtained by the method *getParam*, writeable parameters can be changed using *setParam*.